Spain in the Eurovision Song Contest 2014: Background

-The Spanish national broadcaster, Televisión Española (TVE), broadcasts the event within Spain and organises the selection process for the nation's entry.
-TVE confirmed their intentions to participate at the 2014 Eurovision Song Contest on 25 September 2013.
-In 2012 and 2013, TVE selected the artist that would compete at the Eurovision Song Contest via an internal selection, while the song was selected via a national final.
-For their 2014 entry, the broadcaster announced on 20 January 2014 that it would organise a national final which would feature a competition among several artists and songs.
+As part of its duties as participating broadcaster, RTVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+RTVE confirmed its intentions to participate at the 2014 contest on 25 September 2013.
+In 2012 and 2013, RTVE selected the artist that would compete at the Eurovision Song Contest via an internal selection, while the song was selected via a national final.
+For its 2014 entry, the broadcaster announced on 20 January 2014 that it would organise a national final which would feature a competition among several artists and songs.